cheqd/node-docs/architecture/adr-list/adr-011-anoncreds.md

 | **Start Date**            | 2022-06-23                                       |

 ## Summary

-This ADR defines the cheqd DID method and describes the identity entities, queries, and transaction types for the cheqd network: a purpose-built self-sovereign identity (SSI) network based on the [Cosmos blockchain framework](https://github.com/cosmos/cosmos-sdk).

 This ADR will define how Verifiable Credential schemas can be represented through the use of a DID URL, which when dereferenced, fetches the credential schemas a resource.
 The identity entities and transactions for the cheqd network are designed to support usage scenarios and functionality currently supported by [Hyperledger Indy](https://github.com/hyperledger/indy-node).